KILTprotocol/sdk-js/README.md

 ### AWS build fails

-If the prototype sdk build fails on AWS, please check the error log.
+If the sdk build fails on AWS, please check the error log.
 Usually it says

 ```
 npm ERR! publish Failed PUT 403
 npm ERR! code E403
 npm ERR!
-You cannot publish over the previously published versions: 0.0.3. : @kiltprotocol/prototype-sdk
+You cannot publish over the previously published versions: 0.0.3. : @kiltprotocol/sdk-js
 ```

 This is on purpose as a new push to master branch triggers a build, but should not automatically and unintended release a new version.